 The state is using eminent domain to buy five businesses and 27 homes in this community which will make way for Vietnamese automaker Vinfast.
 Merry Oaks Baptist Church will be torn down too.
 The project requires widening of roads in this area which means Hinsley will lose much of her front yard.
 Outside of traffic, she has one major concern.

-"I'm not please about it.
+"I'm not pleased about it.
 I wish the efforts had been put in to bring in an American industry and not an industry from another country," said Hinsley.
 "The current U.S. Highway 1 out here will be ripped up to the ground because they say the structure underneath isn't able to handle the volume of traffic."

 The Vinfast site is slated to be a little more than 2,150 acres and will add about 7,500 jobs to the local economy.
 According to NCDOT, this is going to be a two-phase project.
 Phase one is slated to begin in January of 2023.